openfactbook/master/tools/README.md

 the same structure as the Github repository, i.e. the directories containing flags, locators and maps are assumed to be siblings of the directory containing the generated country profile file.

+## ``scrape-fieldlist.py``

+Script that scrapes the field name (in plain language) from the contents of one or more files named "print_XXXX.html" in the ``factbook/fields/`` directory of the WFB.

+As the fieldkey (field-ID) itself is not contained in the contents of the scraped file(s) the fieldkey(s) is/are taken from the name(s) supplied.
+The script implies the CIA naming convention "print_XXXX.html" where xxxx is a 4-digit number.
+The fieldkey(s) and the name(s) are printed to stdout (tab-delimited).

+## ``scrape-fielddesc.py``

+Script that scrapes the field description (in plain language) from the contents of one or more files named "print_XXXX.html" in the ``factbook/fields/`` directory of the WFB.

+As the fieldkey (field-ID) itself is not contained in the contents of the scraped file(s) the fieldkey(s) is/are taken from the name(s) supplied.
+The script implies the CIA naming convention "print_XXXX.html" where xxxx is a 4-digit number.
+The field descriptions(s) and the name(s) are printed to stdout (tab-delimited).